schctl/VertexEngine/.github/CONTRIBUTING.md

 ### Code formatting
 * Indents are 4 spaces, and not tabs.
+* Refs `&` and pointers `*` must be attached to the typename or the variable name if the typename is not applicable.
+* Curly braces must be on the next line of function definitions if not inline.
+* Implicit casts should be done as such: `(foo)bar`.
 * All variables, and arguments are in the `snake_case`.
 * Static and private member variables must be prefixed with `s_` and `m_` respectively, and be followed by its name in `PascalCase`.
 * All classes, structs, and enum classes are in the `PascalCase`.
 * All macros are in the `UPPER_CASE_SNAKE_CASE`.
+* Macros must be indented.

 ## Code of conduct
 See [CODE_OF_CONDUCT](CODE_OF_CONDUCT.md).